 Davis, Lydia.
 The Collected Stories of Lydia Davis.
 Farrar, Straus and Giroux, New York.
 2009.
 F; 1/16.

 There is a reason this author is famous and well-regarded: at the top of her game she’s wonderful.
 But in continually trying out experimental approaches with strange genres and content a lot of the the experiments don’t work.
 She’s about my age (nearly 70) and has written a tremendous amount of fiction and done some highly-regarded translating including work by Marcel Proust.
 I got through less than half of this immense collection (750 pages, about 200 stories).
 Many of the stories are extremely short, just a sentence or two.
-Why didn’t I persevere?
-Too many of the stories just weren’t interesting.
+I didn’t persevere because too many of the stories just weren’t interesting.

-That kind of fiction might make you suspect that Davis is barely keeping thought and mood disorders at bay herself, except she has a wacky sense of humour, on display for example in Mildred and the Oboe in which a reasonable woman has to listen to the screams and groans of her neighbour masturbating with the woodwind instrument, in a rooming house she describes as “a circus of vaginas leaping and prancing”.
+That kind of fiction might make you suspect that Davis is barely keeping thought and mood disorders at bay herself, except she has a wacky sense of humour, on display for example in Mildred and the Oboe in which a reasonable woman has to listen to the screams and groans of her neighbour masturbating with a woodwind instrument, in a rooming house she describes as “a circus of vaginas leaping and prancing”.
 Lydia Davis is also obviously a good cook, witness the narrative recipes in Meat, My Husband.
-Not exactly a picture of a person on the verge of mental illness.
+Clearly not somebody on the verge of mental illness.

 There is a lovely oblique run at schizophrenic America in The Professor, where an erudite academic woman speculates about why she might be attracted to a cowboy, meets a man who might qualify metaphorically, and has an ambiguous affair with him.
 But now she’s married, presumably to somebody like herself, and both of them find cowboys alien.